Course Overview

 Course summary

-Having studied on this career-focused course, our graduates go on to leading roles in public and private organisations including UNICEF, UNESCO, NBC and the BBC.
-Kickstarting your career and providing you with a vital network, you’ll have the chance to join the Communication and Development Network (C4D) – a global community of professionals working in communication for development.
+Our graduates go on to influential roles in organisations such as UNICEF, UNESCO, NBC, the Bill & Melinda Gates Foundation and the BBC, and you’ll plug into the international Communication and Development Network (C4D) – a vibrant global community of professionals working in communication for social and environmental justice.

 Top reasons to study with us

-- Pathway to working in a global media and development role, and contributing to the United Nations Sustainable Development Goals
+- Clear pathway into global media and development roles, where you can directly contribute to the United Nations Sustainable Development Goals.

 Course structure